 It also helps her relax and breathe for adjusting to the physical demands during her pregnancy, labor phase, birth phase, and her motherhood.
 Besides, attending a parenting yoga class paves the way to meet fellow to-be-moms and set out for their journey together.

 However, as a beginner, a pregnant woman should be extra careful while choosing her yoga styles.
 Butterfly Stretch, Cobra, Cat-Cow, Seated Forward Bend, Triangle Pose, Lotus Pose, are among the moves that are safe and beneficial during pregnancy.
-On the other hand, the likes of Backbends, Camel, Headstands, Handstands, Upward Bow must be avoided.
+On the other hand, you should avoid exercises like Backbends, Camel, Headstands, Handstands, Upward Bow, etc